HakonHarnes/img-clip.nvim/vimdoc.md

 | `$LABEL`            | Figure label, generated from the file name, converted to lower-case and with spaces replaced by dashes. | `the-image` (from `the image.png`) |
 | `$CURSOR`           | Indicates where the cursor will be placed after insertion if `use_cursor_in_template` is true.          |                                    |

-Templates can also be defined using functions with the above placeholders available as function parameters:
+Templates can also be defined using functions with the above placeholders available as function parameters.

+<details> <summary>Example</summary>

 ```lua
 template = function(context)